From Past To Path: Masked History Learning for Next-Item Prediction in Generative Recommendation: Related Work

 While most sequential models are trained autoregressively, some studies have explored alternative learning objectives that go beyond simple next-item prediction.
 BERT4Rec~\citep{sun2019bert4rec} and S$^3$-Rec~\citep{zhou2020s3rec} use masked item prediction with bidirectional encoders to learn rich contextual representations for discriminative recommendation.
 These models randomly mask items in user sequences and learn to reconstruct them using full bidirectional context.
 This approach helps models capture richer dependencies compared to purely left-to-right training.
 Despite this success, the generative recommendation paradigm has remained largely autoregressive.

-\textbf{Generative Recommendation.} Recent advances in generative models have introduced a new paradigm for recommendation systems.
-This approach shifts from discriminative to generative frameworks~\citep{rajput2023recommender}.
+\paragraph{Generative Recommendation.} Recent advances in generative models have promoted the transformation of recommendation systems from discriminative to generative~\citep{rajput2023recommender}.
 Inspired by generative retrieval~\citep{tay2022transformer, wang2022neural}, these methods tokenize items into discrete semantic identifiers.
 Sequence-to-sequence models can then directly generate these identifiers as recommendations.

 Two main approaches have emerged in generative recommendation.
 The first leverages Large Language Models (LLMs) through zero-shot prompting~\citep{gao2023chatrec, jesse2023leveraging} and instruction tuning~\citep{muennighoff2025generative} to align LLMs with user behaviors.
-The second focuses on semantic ID-based generation, where items are first encoded as discrete token sequences~\citep{rajput2023recommender} derived from quantizing dense representations~\citep{hua2023how, wang2024learnable}, then autoregressively decoded to produce recommendations~\citep{zhai2024actions}.
+The second focuses on semantic ID-based generation, where items are first encoded as discrete token sequences~\citep{rajput2023recommender} derived from quantizing dense representations~\citep{hua2023how, wang2024learnable}, then autoregressively decoded to produce recommendations~\citep{zhai2024actions,lin2025spacetime}.

 Despite their flexibility and scalability, existing generative recommenders~\citep{rajput2023recommender, wang2024learnable, hou2025generative} share a common limitation: they rely almost exclusively on autoregressive training that predicts the next item token given previous tokens.
 This left-to-right approach focuses on local transitions but may miss internal dependencies and underlying user intent.